locationlabs/wolphin/README.md

 Wolphin
 =======
-A Python library (and some scripts) that manages ec2 instances.
+A Python library that manages ec2 instances.

 ----
 Motivation